EduardoGarrido90/macro_agents/README.md

 ## Usage

 1. Configure the simulation environment and agent settings in the configuration file and bashes.
-2. Run the macroeconomic simulation with the bash file:
+2. Run the microeconomic simulation with the bash file:
    \`\`\`bash
-   ./execute_macro_agent.sh
+   ./execute_micro_agent.sh
    \`\`\`
 3. Analyze the results and monitor agent performance through the output logs or visualizations.